GriffinPlus/build.vs/README.md

 # build.vs

-Common build system for Griffin+ projects using Visual Studio 2017.
+Common build system for Griffin+ projects using Visual Studio 2017 and 2019.